panana-predictions/mr-peeltos-gpt/README.md

 ## Body Shape & Facial Expression

 Mr. Peeltos has a **small and compact build**—tight, upright, and well-balanced.
-His banana form is naturally tapered, with a firm base and a slightly curved top where a short stem or peel tip extends.
-Though his stature may be modest in height, his **presence is anything but small**: his confident posture, expressive hands, and bold fashion choices make it clear he knows *he’s the boss*.
+His banana form is naturally tapered, with a firm base and a **slightly curved top where a small stylized stem protrudes**.
+This **stem must be smooth, clean, and minimal**, resembling a neat cartoon-style banana tip.

+> ❌ **Incorrect Example:** The image showing a dark, realistic, and overly ripe banana tip is **not aligned with the official Mr. Peeltos design**.
+His tip should never appear organic, rotten, or textured like an actual banana.

 His face is smooth and minimalist, yet unmistakably expressive:
 - A **subtle smile**, often closed-lipped, gives off an air of calm control and sharp wit.
-- His **brow line is slightly angled**, suggesting quiet confidence.
+- The **brow line is gently angled**, suggesting quiet confidence.
 - The **top of his body blends naturally into his face**, giving him a unified silhouette that’s clean, iconic, and instantly recognizable.

+> ❌ **Important Design Note:** Mr. Peeltos has **no visible nose or eyebrows**.
+Any render that includes a human-like nose or facial features breaks the character design guidelines and should be considered incorrect.

-Despite lacking a nose or eyebrows, his face conveys a lot—his emotion and charisma are driven by body language, accessories, and strong character design.
+Despite his minimalism, Mr. Peeltos conveys a strong personality—his emotion and charisma are driven by posture, accessories, and strong design principles.

 ---